-An expansive, art-filled home in Seattle, designed by Andi Yablonski of Tanner Hale Studio.
+An expansive, art-filled modern home in Seattle, designed by Andi Yablonski of Tanner Hale Studio.
 The owners, empty nesters with a growing passion for art, took on Andi Yablonski to help them create their dream home.
 They wanted a space that would showcase their art collection, and provide plenty of space to entertain friends and host family.
 The couple also wanted Andi to take inspiration from luxury hotels, to create a stunning, grown-up interior that could feel like a sanctuary.
 The only thing the couple disagreed on was colour; the husband wanted lots of it, while the wife preferred a more muted palette.
 Andi struck the perfect balance between the two, with occasional but bold pops of colour to punctuate a mostly neutral colour scheme.

 Aside from the master suite, there are three guest rooms, five bathrooms, one gigantic main kitchen plus a guest kitchenette, two laundry rooms, a gym, an office and stunning outdoor patio areas for entertaining.
 The home is now a modern sanctuary that reflects the homeowner’s love of art and their desire to entertain.